 Examples

-- John remains at the scene of an unlawful political protest, even after law enforcement officers tell the crowd to disperse.
+- remaining at the scene of an unlawful political protest, even after law enforcement officers tell the crowd to disperse

-- Nick takes part in a violent anti-immigration protest and does not disengage after being told to do so by the police.
+- taking part in a violent protest and not disengaging after being told to do so by the police

 Defenses